GauravASY/Security-Operation-Agent-v2/README.md

 - Verify API key is valid
 - Check endpoint URL is correct
 - Ensure model name is supported by your provider

+**Wazuh SIEM connection errors:**
+- Verify Wazuh indexer/Elasticsearch is accessible from your network
+- Check `WAZUH_URL`, `WAZUH_USER`, and `WAZUH_PASS` in `.env` file
+- Ensure the Wazuh user has permissions to query the security events index
+- If using self-signed certificates, note that SSL verification is disabled by default
+- Check Wazuh server logs for authentication failures

 ### Frontend Issues